 Take Limit orders

-Once the mark price reaches $11,050, the limit order is executed to exit a position with profit.
-Since take limit orders are a type of limit order, maker fees apply to these orders.
+Once the limit order is added to the order book and the mark price reaches $10,990, the limit order is executed to exit a position with profit.
+Since take limit orders are a type of limit order, the maker fees of 0.00% apply to these orders.

 Order flags can be specified for market and limit orders.